A Gwinnett County native, Dr. Wickman received her PharmD degree from Mercer University

 Health.
 She has owned two independent pharmacies and was an active preceptor for many

-and teaches Georgia Law, an Ownership elective, and Women’s Health topics in Therapeutics.
+Law, an Ownership elective, and Women’s Health topics in Therapeutics.

 Dr. Wickman and her husband Jeff live in Duluth and have four children.
 She is involved in cheerleading and football and also involved in her church at Browns Bridge.